 Linalool in Cannabis: What You Should Know

 When linalool shows up in cannabis, it’s often a sign you’re in for a smooth, body-relaxing experience.
-While it won’t get you high on its own, it works alongside THC and other cannabinoids to shape the overall vibe of a strain—especially the calming kind.
+While it won’t get you high on its own, it works alongside THC and other cannabinoids to shape the overall vibe of a strain.

 This terpene is a favorite among people looking for help with stress, anxiety, and sleep.
 It also adds depth to the aroma and flavor profile, softening the edges with that signature lavender-meets-herbal note.